 “The reality is that a well-engineered solution can still fail,” writes Sousa.
 “Why?
-Because engineering is related to how something is built, while design is related to human expectations.”
+Because engineering is related to how something is built, while the design is related to human expectations.”

 In his experience, Sousa has seen well-designed meeting rooms and audiovisual systems hit the mark — from an engineering perspective.
-That very same system fails to result in the pervasive adoption IT professionals tend to only dream about, because the alignment between departments doesn’t exist.
+That very same system fails to result in the pervasive adoption IT professionals tend to only dream about because the alignment between departments doesn’t exist.

-When you start a new project or implementation, consider surveying the workforce to gauge attitudes, thoughts and behaviors concerning new systems or policies that will ultimately affect employees.
-Not only will a survey show quantitative results, it will demonstrate that IT takes methodical steps to engage and consider workers in the process.
+When you start a new project or implementation, consider surveying the workforce to gauge attitudes, thoughts, and behaviors concerning new systems or policies that will ultimately affect employees.
+Not only will a survey show quantitative results, but it will also demonstrate that IT takes methodical steps to engage and consider workers in the process.
 Creating this trust and establishing a direct line of communication leads to successful tech implementation and adoption.

 4. Deliver on End Users’ Needs and Wants for Technology

-Technological milestones, world events, and much more have influenced the behavior, preferences and communication styles of each generation.
+Technological milestones, world events, and much more have influenced the behavior, preferences, and communication styles of each generation.